Kate941-su/m3u8Player/README.md

 - Adding items and holding item state (delete, add, update )
 - Adding a persistence layer (SQLite?)
 - AVFoundation to play HLS stream sounds🎼

+# 12.10.2024
+- Store instance has to be only one in the project.
+Because if you create two more instance by the each state that you want to manage it will be managed on a diffrent memory address.

+- To prevent from the above you create a store on the root of the hierarchy where you want to handle your components.